Jeep® Badge of Honor

 Background

 Jeep® Badge of Honor is a brand engagement platform for enthusiasts of off-roading adventures.
-The product helps with discovering new trails and engaging Jeep owners in the growing community through events and gamification aspects.
-As of now, the app has over 15k ratings with an average rating of 4.8.
-The app allows for brand engagement in the form of gamification and ordering hard badges to be displayed on one's proudly-owned Jeep vehicle.
+The product helps with discovering new trails and engaging Jeep owners in the growing community.
+Currently, the app has over 17k ratings with an average rating of 4.8.
+It allows for brand engagement in the form of gamification and ordering hard badges to be displayed on one's proudly owned Jeep vehicle.
 The tangible element of the experience connects to the real-life off-roading adventure and drives excitement among Jeep owners.

 Challenge